GSA/challenges-and-prizes/_all-challenges/1160-brain-initiative-challenge-considering-ethics-during-brain-technology-development.md

 4. The judges will submit their selection of winners to the award approving official for a final decision on prize payments.

 #### Judging Criteria

-Provide a heading, description and weight (if applicable) for each criteria submissions will be evaluated by.
-You can provide a general summary of how submissions will be evaluated if you don’t have individual weighted criteria. will be evaluated by.
-You can provide a general summary of how submissions will be evaluated if you don’t have individual weighted criteria.

 **Basis Upon Which a Winner will be Selected**
 The submissions will be evaluated and given a score based on the following: